Guide to Reproductive Rights in California

 Is it legal for a woman to have an abortion in California?

-Yes, up until the point where the fetus is “viable.”
-A fetus is legally considered viable when it is able to survive outside the womb, although this may require artificial aid; usually this means in the third trimester (or after 6 months).
-Even after fetal viability, the government may not prohibit abortions “necessary to preserve the life or health” of the woman.1Roe v Wade
+Yes, up until the point where the fetus is “viable,” or after viability if the life or health of the mother is in danger.
+A fetus is legally considered viable when it is able to survive outside the womb, although this may require artificial aid; usually this means in the third trimester (or after 6 months or 24 weeks).

 Is there a waiting period for an abortion in California?